gchq/Gaffer/core/operation/README.md

 The core Gaffer operations need to be registered in the `Store` class, with their respective handlers.
 The `StoreTest` unit test also needs similar information.

-Operation implementations should override the close method and ensure all closeable fields are closed.

 #### Annotations

 Any fields that are required should be annotated with the Required annotation.